cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 By installing Cypress through `npm` you also get access to many other CLI commands.

-As of version `0.20.0` Cypress is also a fully baked `node_module` you can require in your node scripts.
+As of version `0.20.0` Cypress is also a fully baked `node_module` you can require in your Node scripts.

 You can {% url 'read more about the CLI here' command-line %}.